Waiting for "Superman": Release

+Promotion

+Bill Gates, who is interviewed in the documentary, helped to promote the film, appearing at its premier at the Sundance Film Festival and the Toronto International Film Festival.
+Gates decided to promote the film after director Davis Guggenheim gave a private screening, soon after which the film was acquired by Paramount Pictures.

+At the 2010 NBC Education Nation, Joe Scarborough and Mika Brzezinski held a town hall discussing the documentary.

+Oprah Winfrey discussed Waiting for "Superman" with Guggenheim on an episode of her show dedicated to education reform, during which Mark Zuckerberg announced $100 million dollar pledge to New Jersey public schools.

 Reception

 The film has earned both praise and negative criticism from commentators, reformers, and educators.
-On Rotten Tomatoes the film has a "Certified Fresh" approval rating of 90% based on reviews from 118 critics.
+On Rotten Tomatoes the film has an approval rating of 90% based on reviews from 118 critics.
 The site's consensus states: "Gripping, heartbreaking, and ultimately hopeful, Waiting for "Superman" is an impassioned indictment of the American school system from An Inconvenient Truth director Davis Guggenheim."
-On Metacritic it has a score of 81% based on reviews from 31 critics, indicating "universal acclaim".
+On Metacritic it has a score of 81% based on reviews from 31 critics.

-Roger Ebert gave the film 3.5 stars out of 4 and wrote, "What struck me most of all was Geoffrey Canada's confidence that a charter school run on his model can make virtually any first-grader a high school graduate who's accepted to college.
+Roger Ebert gave the film three and a half out of four and wrote, "What struck me most of all was Geoffrey Canada's confidence that a charter school run on his model can make virtually any first-grader a high school graduate who's accepted to college.
 A good education, therefore, is not ruled out by poverty, uneducated parents or crime – and drug-infested neighborhoods.
 In fact, those are the very areas where he has success."
 Scott Bowles of USA Today lauded the film for its focus on the students: "it's hard to deny the power of Guggenheim's lingering shots on these children."
-Joe Morgenstern, writing for The Wall Street Journal, gave the film a positive review writing, "when the future of public education is being debated with unprecedented intensity," the film "makes an invaluable addition to the debate."
-Lisa Schwarzbaum of Entertainment Weekly gave the film an A−, calling it "powerful, passionate, and potentially revolution-inducing."
-The Hollywood Reporter focused on Geoffrey Canada's performance as "both the most inspiring and a consistently entertaining speaker," while also noting it "isn't exhaustive in its critique."
-Variety characterized the film's production quality as "deserving every superlative" and felt that "the film is never less than buoyant, thanks largely to the dedicated and effective teachers on whom Guggenheim focuses."
+Joe Morgenstern, writing for The Wall Street Journal, gave a positive review writing, "when the future of public education is being debated with unprecedented intensity", the film "makes an invaluable addition to the debate".
+Lisa Schwarzbaum of Entertainment Weekly gave the film an A−, calling it "powerful, passionate, and potentially revolution-inducing".
+The Hollywood Reporter focused on Geoffrey Canada's performance as "both the most inspiring and a consistently entertaining speaker", while also noting it "isn't exhaustive in its critique".
+Variety characterized the film's production quality as "deserving every superlative" and felt that "the film is never less than buoyant, thanks largely to the dedicated and effective teachers on whom Guggenheim focuses".
 Geraldo Rivera praised the film for promoting discussion of educational issues.
 Deborah Kenny, CEO and founder of the Harlem Village Academies, made positive reference to the film in a The Wall Street Journal op-ed piece about education reform.